HarshadaJagdale21/Semester-Project-II/Docs/Methodology.md

 The project uses a web-based approach with the following technology stack:

 Frontend: HTML, CSS, and JavaScript are used to design a responsive and attractive interface.
-Backend: PHP is used to handle server-side logic like user authentication, OTP verification, and password storage.
+Backend: PHP is used to handle server-side logic like user authentication, and password storage.
 Database: MySQL stores user details and password records securely.

 The system includes the following modules:

 Registration and Login: New users can register using their email and password.
 An OTP verification step ensures secure registration.

-OTP Verification (Simulated): When a user registers or logs in, a 6-digit OTP is sent via simulated email for verification.

 Dashboard: Once logged in, the user can save website details including the site name, username, and password.